MalayKedia/Sem_3/PopularElectives/README.md

 - Endsem: 50%
 - Attendance mandatory (**DX GRADE below 80%**)

+The course was pretty chill, the quizzes were easy with mostly easy Probability problems.
+The Midsem and Endsem though required you to state the theorems.
+Except for that, would totally recommend this course if it's available to you.

 ### [CS 405 : Game Theory and Algorithmic Mechanism Design](CS405)

 **Venue**: LA 002